Vecindario

 Vecindario is a town in the municipality of Santa Lucía de Tirajana in the south-eastern part of the island of Gran Canaria, in the Province of Las Palmas, in the Canary Islands.
-The population of Vecindario was estimated at about 14910 inhabitants in the 2015 census.
-Its current mayor is Dunia Gonzalez.
+The population of Vecindario was estimated at 80 235 inhabitants in the 2023 census.
+Its current president is D. Francisco José García López.

 Vecindario is located in the coastal area of the municipality of Santa Lucia de Tirajana being the 3rd in population of the island and the 5th of the archipelago.
-Its population centres are Vecindario, El Doctoral, San Pedro Mártir, La Paredilla, La Cerruda, Hoya Pavón, San Rafael, El Canario, Casa Pastores, La Unión, Cruce de Sardina, Sardina, La Vereda, Los Llanos and Balos.
-Vecindario has an estimated population of almost 70,000 inhabitants.
+Its population centres are El Doctoral, San Pedro Mártir, La Paredilla, La Cerruda, Hoya Pavón, San Rafael, El Canario, Casa Pastores, Cruce de Sardina, Sardina, La Vereda, Los Llanos and Balos.
+Vecindario has an estimated population of almost 80 235 inhabitants.
 It is located about 35 km from Las Palmas de Gran Canaria, the capital of the island, 15 km from the airport of Gran Canaria and another 15 km from Maspalomas, the main tourist area of the island.

 Vecindario is the nerve centre of the south-eastern conurbation of Gran Canaria, consisting mainly of the coastal neighbourhoods of the municipalities of Santa Lucía de Tirajana, Agüimes and Ingenio, which are all on the island of Gran Canaria.
 Other towns in this conurbation, which has around 120,000 inhabitants, are Cruce de Arinaga, Playa de Arinaga (Agüimes) and Carrizal (Ingenio).

 Agriculture was the main economic activity of Vecindario until the last quarter of the twentieth century for the production of tomatoes and other vegetables for export, when the service sector (especially trade) became predominant.
 At present, Vecindario is the largest urban open-air shopping centre on the island of Gran Canaria, together with the C.C.
 Atlántico and others of lesser importance such as C.C.
 Mercacentro, C.C.
 La Ciel and C.C.
 Avenida.